JayanthMaturu/44643Sec03Team05Spring2024FinalProject/README.md

 We are planning to develop Dr. Online app.
 This app brings the user to  make Doctors appointment by entering his/her symptoms which will predict diseases and list the famous  doctors related to predicted disease.The  user will be able to view doctor consultations reports  and also download the reports.
 Doctors are only capable of editing updating the patients’ records.
 The main target users of our app are Patients ,Doctors.

 The features that we  would like to implement is to predict the diseases based on the user entered symptoms.
-User can make appointment of desired based on rating doctor through online which makes very user-friendly interface .
+User can see doctor list  based on disease  through online which makes very user-friendly interface .

 Everyone started Working on individual task collected dataset for diseases prediction using symptoms list. choosen logo for project.